herreio/byid/README.rst

 byid
 ====

-Fetch metadata records by identifier.
+Retrieve metadata records by providing a unique identifier.